-Based on pilot data, we expect a pooled standard deviation for response time on the N-Back test of 3,000 ms and a correlation of 0.89 between adjacent time points (pre, post, follow up).
+Based on the previous study where tDCS was used for language training [6], we expect a partial eta square around 0.20.
 For 80% power to detect a difference across the three levels of intensity, while also accounting for the sex of a participant, a repeated-measures ANOVA test at an alpha level of 5% will require 54 participants with AD (27 men and 27 women).
-To compensate for anticipated attrition over the study, we will recruit a sample of 30 men and 30 women, 60 total, randomized into the three treatment arms.
-These participants would have received the diagnosis of probable AD from Baycrest's Memory Clinic expert staff [32, 33] according to standard clinical criteria.
+To compensate for anticipated attrition over the study, we will recruit a sample of 30 men and 30 women, 60 total.

+These participants would have received the diagnosis of probable AD from Baycrest's Memory Clinic expert staff [29, 30] according to standard clinical criteria.
 Only patients with no family history of epilepsy and who can give consent will be tested.
-We will seek people with mild to moderate AD (Reisberg stages 3, 4, or 5, [34]).
+We will seek people with mild to moderate AD (Reisberg stages 3, 4, or 5, [34]) who score between 18 and 25 on the MoCA [26].
 Participants must show no history of stroke or traumatic brain injury, nor shunts or metal in the head that could interfere with the delivery of tDCS.
 Finally, people will have no evidence of significant heart disease, alcoholism, drug use.
 All enrolled participants will be expected to complete an MRI; however, if they are unable to complete an MRI due to the presence of an exclusion criterion, they will still be allowed to complete all subsequent stages of the study.
-In the initial assessment, we will verify participants can complete the study task (N-Back).
-Only individuals able to complete this task will be allowed to complete the study.
+Participants will be evaluated and trained using different naming lists each round.
+We have developed equivalent versions of these naming lists in our lab, which allows us to use a different trained and untrained list each round.